annaguo-bios/TMLE-Front-Door/README.md

 ## Real data application

-Utilizing our front-door estimation framework, we investigated how early academic achievements influence future annual income.
-The data for this analysis was sourced from the [Life Course Study](https://services.fsd.tuni.fi/catalogue/FSD2076?tab=variables&lang=en&study_language=en. ).
+Utilizing our front-door estimation framework, we analyzed the impact of Mobile Stroke Unit (MSU) dispatch on patients’ functional outcomes using data from the Berlin prehospital stroke care trial (B_PROUD).

-Due to data sharing constraints, we are unable to provide direct access to the raw data used for the real data analysis presented in this study.
+We also investigated how early academic achievement influences future annual income, using data from the [Life Course Study](https://services.fsd.tuni.fi/catalogue/FSD2076?tab=variables&lang=en&study_language=en).

-However, the dataset is available for application through the [Finnish Social Science Data Archive](https://services.fsd.tuni.fi/catalogue/FSD2076?tab=variables&lang=en&study_language=en.)
+Due to data sharing restrictions, we cannot provide direct access to the raw datasets used in this study.
+However, the dataset for the first application may be requested from the authors of the [original publication](https://journals.lww.com/epidem/abstract/2023/09000/the_effect_of_mobile_stroke_unit_care_on.14.aspx).
+The dataset for the second application is available through the [Finnish Social Science Data Archive](https://services.fsd.tuni.fi/catalogue/FSD2076?tab=variables&lang=en&study_language=en).